inblocks/precedence/README.md

 }
 ```

-In this case the **_precedence_** server computes at insertion time and in a atomic way the previous record of this newly inserted record.
+In this case the **_precedence_** server computes at insertion time and in a atomic way the previous record(s) of this newly inserted record.
 It uses the chain parameters to get the list of the previous records, it merges this set to the set defined using the `previous` parameter.
-This atomic operation also make sure that this record is considered as the last record of the chains set in parameter.
+This atomic operation also make sure that this record is considered as the last record of the chains that have been set as parameter.

 ---

 The previous inserted record is the last records on both `chain1` and `chain2`.
-Let's try to retrieve the record referred to by each chain label `chain1` and `chain2` to compare the result.
+Let's try to retrieve the records refered by chain `chain1` and chain `chain2` to compare the result.

 ```bash
 curl -XGET "$api/chains/chain1?pretty=true"